 The Grapevine Report at Area Meetings is about the Grapevine magazine, books and other items, not the Grapevine Coordinator.
 Talk about what's new: new books, new items, what's in the current or past magazines; look for local contributors in the magazine, the theme of the magazine, current promotions (free shipping, BOGO subscriptions, contests).
 Talk about books that you need to move—too many copies of "In Our Own Words"—talk about what a great gift it would be for a sponsor!
 Use the website, and Grapevine mailings; talk about the District and Group reps, use the history facts from the manual on the website.
 If you need help, call me.
 Nobody cares about your travelogue.
 Write a couple of paragraphs about a book for the Seeds Of Service, something that a Group Rep can use in his/her report.
 And no, it is not promotion.
 The 11th Tradition is about our public relations policy—maintaining anonymity at the level of press, radio and films.
 Conference charges us to self-support through the sale of Grapevine articles.

 Funds from the exchange of AAWS and Grapevine/LaVina literature by those standing committees as a routine part of their service activity should be given to the treasurer and a receipt received and not used to reimburse the expenses of those committees.
 Orders placed for AA Grapevine and AAWS Literature must be accompanied by a current inventory list and dollar amount of sales to date.
-The Area 60 Treasurer and the Alternate Treasurer must review orders before being placed.
+The Area 60 Treasurer and the Finance Committee Chairperson must review orders before being placed.

-Orders placed for Grapevine merchandise must be placed with the Treasurer (who writes the check) and approved by the Alternate Treasurer.
+Orders placed for Grapevine merchandise must be placed with the Treasurer (who writes the check) and approved by the Finance Committee Chairperson.
 The Area Treasurer places the order with a check for payment.
 Grapevine merchandise is outsourced; it is warehoused and shipped from CA. Orders are placed electronically, checks are processed electronically, and shipping is usually within a day or two.
 It can be as little as a week to 10 days from order placed until it is received.